home-assistant/home-assistant.io/source/_integrations/israel_rail.markdown

   required: true
   type: string
 to:
-Description: The name of the end station.
+  description: The name of the end station.
   required: true
   type: string
 {% endconfiguration %}

 The public timetables are coming from [Israel rail](https://www.rail.co.il).